NLPatVCU/medaCy/examples/guide/model_training.md

 # Training a medaCy Model
 The power of medaCy resides in its model training ability.
 While closely following spaCy's [Language](https://spacy.io/usage/adding-languages) architecture, medaCy allows the inclusion of features, machine learning algorithms, functionalities not supported by spaCy.
-Every medaCy pipeline is built overtop of a spaCy language and can thus interface and utilize any components of that Language (such as lemmatizers, POS tagges and dependency parsers).
+Every medaCy pipeline is built overtop of a spaCy Language and can thus interface and utilize any components of that Language (such as lemmatizers, POS taggers and dependency parsers).

 Any model trained with medaCy can be [saved, versioned, and easily distributed](packaging_a_medacy_model.md).